 External wall insulation is perfect for homeowners that don’t feel like going through the headache of construction inside of the home.
 External insulation keeps the internal walls intact while adding sufficient levels of insulation to the outside of the home instead.
 While it can’t be installed as quickly as cavity wall insulation, it provides excellent heat retention while giving a refreshed look to the exterior of the home.

 There are several types of external wall insulation systems to choose from in Ireland.
 Materials that are suitable include expanded polystyrene (EPS Silver or White), extruded polystyrene, mineral fibre board or polyisocyanurate.
 The thickness of the insulation will depend on the type of insulating material, ranging anywhere from 100mm (average) to 120mm or more for a retrofit.
 If insulating a new build, expect the thickness to range anywhere from 150mm to 200mm.
-It’s important that whatever material used meets at least the U-values required by Irish Building Regulations.
+It’s important that whatever material used meets at least the U-values required by Irish Building Regulations, Part L 2021.
 Insulation professionals should aim for the lowest U-value possible based on the site and budget of the customer.